dmiz6393/diabetes_a1c/README.md

 - We could run a randomized experiment where patients had to come in every 1 month or 3 months and get their bloodwork done on the date of visit, to test the hypothesis that more frequent visits meant lower a1c levels.
 - The data was put together differently; Having one row per patient would have given us more clarity with how to approach modelling.

+Correlation does not mean causation - perhaps the patients who on average are controlled, come in for fewer visits since they don't feel the need to see a doctor.

 I'd like to go back to make sure I've written my code efficiently.
 There are a few functions where I manipulate my data that could be more performative.
 For further investigation, we would need to do some hypothesis testing.
 I am going to continue to feature engineer to see if we've missed any important features that, when put together, impact a1c.
 I'd also like to experiment with cleaning the data differently - perhaps using the average levels for a1c and average time between visits wasn't the best approach.